Land0fChocolate/NewEmeraldRomHack/README.md

 - An event for Winona.
 - A contest side-quest with Lisia, much like in ORAS.
 - Perhaps a more interesting Tate & Liza event to get Jirachi?
+- Sort out the online/wireless features.
+Either find out how to make them work or remove them.
 - Make Origin moves use their own PP. PP reduction is done in Battle Script Commands and I currently can't think of a way to differentiate Origin moves and normal moves in `Cmd_ppreduce`.
 Origin moves not using their own PP is currently a "feature" until this problem can be solved.

 # Credits